Acts 1

 On the Day of Pentecost for example we read that Jesus saved 3000 souls from their sins, Acts 2:41.
 In Acts 2:47, we read about ‘even more’ souls being saved by Jesus.
 But these figures also tell us that ‘many more’ people decided to remain dead in their sins.

-Some commentators have estimated between 1 and 2 million souls were present on that day, but we just don’t know for sure, but we do know there would have many, many, many more souls who rejected Peter’s message and chose to remain dead in their sins.
+Some commentators have estimated between 1 and 2 million souls were present on that day, but we just don’t know for sure, but we do know there would have many, many, many more souls who rejected Peter’s message and chose to remain dead in their sins, Ephesians 2:1-5.

 What we see is a picture of Jesus seeking and saving the lost through the Holy Spirit’s working through the apostles.

-Luke begins by telling us about the things which Jesus ‘done’ first, and then he mentions the things that Jesus ‘said’.
+Luke begins by telling us about the things which Jesus ‘done’ first, and then he mentions the things that Jesus ‘said’, Acts 1:1.
 This is significant to me that he would mention ‘actions’ first, and then ‘words’.

 Unlike those of us who sin, Jesus’ actions were consistent with His preaching, 1 Peter 2:21-22, but not only were they consistent with His preaching, they underlined His teachings.

-In other words, Jesus practised what He preached, His actions and His words were completed on the day He ascended into the heavens to be seated on the right hand of the Father.
-And so, what Luke is doing here following the resurrection of Jesus Christ, is setting the stage for the rest of the Book of Acts.
+In other words, Jesus practised what He preached, His actions and His words were completed on the day He ascended into the heavens to be seated on the right hand of the Father, Mark 16:19-20 / Luke 24:50-53 / Acts 1:6-12.
+And so, what Luke is doing here following the resurrection of Jesus Christ, is setting the stage for the rest of the book, Acts 1:1-2.

-The point is this, you cannot truly understand the Book of Acts until you truly understand just exactly who Jesus Christ is.
+The point is this, we cannot truly understand the Book of Acts until we truly understand just exactly who Jesus Christ is.
 Because many people do not believe that Jesus Christ did exist.

 But even more importantly some people, who do believe He existed, don’t truly understand just exactly who He was, Jesus Christ was God in the flesh, John 1:1-4 / John 1:14.
 He was there at the beginning of creation, Genesis 1:26.